 1. It’s worth over £1,500 and can add value to your home (installation is also completely free).

 2. There are over 20 new “plug in” models being launched over the next 12 months from manufacturers such as BMW, Renault, VW, Toyota, Volvo, Ford and Mercedes.
-Charge more to electric car owners to park and charge on …
+Charge more to electric car owners to park and charge on your …

 When I lived in London, I had a drive and no car.
 The drive was used when friends popped round as there was restricted parking on the road.